Flow-induced morphology modifications in porous multiscale systems

 • The formation of sea ice

-A key property of media experiencing morphology variations is that the modifications of the pore structure relate to the local flow conditions.
-These conditions are, in turn, affected by the geometry of the porous matrix.
+A key property of media experiencing morphology variations is that the modifications of the pore structure relate to the local flow conditions, which in turn are affected by the geometry of the porous matrix.

 Despite their importance and pervasiveness, measuring and modelling flow transport and medium evolution in these systems remains challenging.
 This is due to: